-Remove any loose pieces of fat, tendon or bone fragments from your chicken pieces with the tip of a sharp knife.
+- Remove any loose pieces of fat, tendon or bone fragments from your chicken pieces with the tip of a sharp knife.

-Season the chicken pieces with salt and pepper, or your favorite spice rub.
+- Season the chicken pieces with salt and pepper or your favorite spice rub.
 For a deeper flavor, cover the chicken and refrigerate it overnight.
 This provides time for the flavorings to infuse into the flesh.

-Preheat your grill pan over a medium-high burner until it's very hot.
+- Preheat your grill pan over a medium-high burner until it's very hot.
 You should be able to see heat waves shimmering above it, and if you hold a hand over the pan, it should quickly become uncomfortably hot.

-Spray or brush the chicken pieces with a high-temperature oil such as safflower or avocado oil, then place them on the grill pan.
-They should go skin-side down, even if they're skinless.
-Reduce the burner to a medium setting.
+- Spray or brush the chicken pieces with a high-temperature oil such as safflower or avocado oil, then place them on the grill pan.
+They should go skin-side down (or plump-side down if it's skinless).

-Cook the chicken pieces on the first side for 3 to 4 minutes, until they're well-marked by the grill pan's ridges.
+- Cook the chicken pieces on the first side for 3 to 4 minutes, until they're well-marked by the grill pan's ridges.

 - When tested with an instant-read thermometer, the pieces should show an internal temperature of 165 degrees Fahrenheit to be food safe.

 - Remove the chicken pieces from your grill pan to a serving tray.

 - Cover them loosely and let them rest for at least 5 minutes before serving.

 This technique works with boneless breasts or thighs, either skinless or skin-on.
 Use the shorter time for thin or small breasts and the longer time for thighs and larger breasts.